-In the 1930s it was the turn of pines to be chosen mainly to embellish the archaeological areas in the Circus Maximus, near Caracalla's Baths, the Temple of Portunus and along the ancient walls.
-Pines were planted in association with cypresses and oleanders, but today there are not many oleanders left.
-The bushes of oleanders provided a haven to those who enjoy having sex outdoors: this was tolerated in the prudish 1960s, but not in the following "liberated" years.
+In the 1930s it was the turn of pines to be chosen mainly to embellish the archaeological areas (e.g. the Palatine) and the most evocative sections of the ancient walls (e.g. those near Piramide di Caio Cestio).
+Pines were often planted in association with cypresses and oleanders, but today there are not many oleanders left.

 Ha pure un suo nido il mio cuore